Welcome to the

 <<Download the Homeowners Landscape Inventory and Guide to Site Assessment Here>>

 Your garden is way more than what you see between the property lines.
-Most people look out their windows and see plot of dirt attached to their house with some property lines around the edges and think that’s it!
+Most people look out their windows and see a plot of dirt attached to their house with some property lines around the edges and think that’s it!

 But it’s not it.